PIH/petl/README.md

       value: "3"  # If specified, this will use this column value for the partition, when created
       incremental: # If specified, the incremental configuration enables configuring the job to incrementally update
         enabled: "true" # If true, incremental loading will be enabled
-        newWatermarkQuery: "sql/incremental/newWatermarkQuery.sql" # Required query against the load datasource to determine the new watermark
+        newWatermarkQuery: "sql/incremental/new-watermark-query.sql" # Required query against the load datasource to determine the new watermark
-        previousWatermarkQuery: "sql/incremental/previousWatermarkQuery.sql" # Required query against the load datasource to determine the previous watermark
+        previousWatermarkQuery: "sql/incremental/previous-watermark-query.sql" # Required query against the load datasource to determine the previous watermark
+        updateWatermarkStatement: "sql/incremental/update-watermark-statement.sql" # Required statement against the load datasource that is responsible for storing watermark values after a successful execution
-        deleteQuery: "sql/incremental/deleteQuery.sql" # Required query against the load datasource that to delete rows that have been changed between previous and new watermarks
+        deleteStatement: "sql/incremental/delete-statement.sql" # Required query against the load datasource that to delete rows that have been changed between previous and new watermarks
     dropAndRecreateTable: "false"  # Optional, default is true, which will drop and recreate the target table (if it exists) each time this is run
     bulkCopy:
       batchSize: 100 # Optional, default is 100.
 You can increase or decrease the number of records in each batch with this